shihkster1015/Em-Kevin-Pinnacle-Studio/README.md

 We explored a few new programs and concepts to help us create this user guide.

 ## Slack
-Due to COVID-19, we had to resort to using Slack for all communications.
+Due to COVID-19, we relied on Slack for all communications.

 ## Markdown
-Both of us have never used markdown before.
-We had to, in addition to learning how to write a user guide, learn the in and outs of working with markdown.
+Neither of us had experience with markdown.
+While our focus was to write a useful user guide, we did spend significant time learning the in and outs of markdown.

-Despite not knowing how to create a guide using markdown, we definitely have seen markdown before as it is the universal method for creating guides for developers.
+Despite not knowing how to create a guide using markdown, it  still felt familiar.
+Both of us have seen markdown in use before as it is the universal method for creating guides for developers.

 With markdown, we learned how to create parent-child relationships, auto table of content generating headings, ordered and unordered lists, and links to anchors within our user guide scope.

 ## WebStorm
-Webstorm was a new software for us.
-Instead of making edits directly on github or on other types of editing software, we were able to see an instant preview of what our guide will look like within WebStorm.
+Webstorm was a new software for us and very effective.
+Instead of making edits directly on github or choosing a basic editing software, we were able to see an instant preview of what our guide will look like within WebStorm.

-Being able to see instant preview allowed us to work more efficiently and more organized.
-Instead of creating a git commit just to see if our changes are effective, our git commits are more finalized and less of a trial and error.
+Being able to see an instant preview allowed us to work efficiently and stay organized.
+We felt confident in the work we were committing to github and we could avoid using out git commits as the only means to check our code.

 ## Theme
 We chose to use themes from Jekyll for its simplicity and clean approach towards user guides.